Genez-io/genezio-examples/typescript/shopping-cart/README.md

 </div>

-This is an example for a shopping cart functionality implemented using Nodejs, React and Redis.
+This is an example for a shopping cart functionality implemented using NodeJs, React and Redis.

 The application is built using:
- * `Nodejs` for the backend
+ * `NodeJs` for the backend
  * `React` for the frontend
  * `Upstash Redis` for a database